weidai11/website/systemd/README.md

 ### System-update

 The system-update script updates the system once a day without user prompts.
+The script applies all updates, and not just security updates.
 The warez includes a Systemd service, timer and script.
 The `system-update` script is placed at `/usr/sbin/system-update.sh`.

 The system-update script runs at 3:00 AM each night.
 The script reboots the machine as required.